Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

 ### 📍 Delivery Distance vs Time
 ![Delivery Distance and Time](./Delivery-Distance-and-Time.png)
-Delivery time increases with distance, but variability suggests other factors such as traffic and delivery conditions also play a role.
+Delivery time increases with distance, but variability suggests other factors, such as traffic and delivery conditions, also play a role.

 ---